 You should opt for stop-motion animation in case:

-- You have a tight budget and prefer do animation yourself.
+- You have a tight budget.

 - You have in your hand a proper camera and experience in recording